 We meander through the fortress, taking in its diverse components.
 Among the outer stone fortifications, remnants of the walls from classical antiquity are still visible today.
 After these ancient structures, layers of history unfold: the Byzantine period saw reconstructions and new fortifications, followed by extensive additions during the Frankish and Venetian eras—finally, internal modifications predominated during the Ottoman period.

 The Akrocorinthos fortress is a quintessential example of fortress architecture, showcasing construction techniques and ornamental motifs spanning its entire history.
-Its walls conform to the natural contours of the rock, organized into three defensive tiers and fortified with bastion towers, crenellations interspersed with merlons, and cannon ports.
+Its walls conform to the natural contours of the rock, organised into three defensive tiers and fortified with bastion towers, crenellations interspersed with merlons, and cannon ports.

 Venturing deeper, you’ll encounter remnants of a three-aisled Venetian Basilica, mosques adorned with minarets, and fountains that once quenched the thirst of weary travellers.
-The underground Byzantine cistern, characterized by its sturdy pillars and brick arches, bears witness to the castle’s strategic importance throughout history.
+The underground Byzantine cistern, characterised by its sturdy pillars and brick arches, bears witness to the castle’s strategic importance throughout history.
 Nearby, the Ano Peirini spring boasts two subterranean vaulted chambers, adding to the intrigue of this ancient stronghold.

 On the southwest side of the castle, the imposing two-story Frankish watchtower commands attention with its stepped base and narrow window loopholes.
 The lower floor served as a cistern, a testament to the castle’s multifaceted functionality over the centuries.